quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

 - A `Context Repository` that is responsible for storing the `Contexts` of the domain.
 In case of disagreement between `Instances`, the `Context Repository` is used to resolve the disagreement.
+Having one identified source of truth for the `Contexts` helps to maintain consistency across the domain.
+This is also useful when (new) nodes join the domain later, as the `Context Repository` can provide the necessary `Context` information to new or existing `Instances`.

 ## Core Components Illustrated